prijatelj/compiler-practice/README.md

 =
 Semester of Spring 2016 @ Duquesne University

-This is a practice compiler for a very simpified version of c written in c++.
+This is a practice compiler for a very simplified version of c written in c++.
 This project was done as a course project for the class "System Programming & Design" my sophomore year.
 The code is not optimized to the fullest extent and is not as efficient as possible, for it was not